julesnotjools/thesis-filipino-pos-tagger/README.md

-# Undergraduate Thesis
-An implementation of a Bidirectional LSTM Part-of-Speech Tagger for Filipino Texts
+# BLSTMPOST: Bidirectional Long Short-Term Memory Part-of-Speech Tagger for Filipino Texts
+Included in this repository are the following:
+1. Training Phase
+2.Testing Phase